-Accounting for Phylogenetic Inertia Leaves Little Variability in AAC Unexplained normalization, we find that AAC residuals could accomplish
+Accounting for Phylogenetic Inertia Leaves Little Variability in AAC Unexplained

 Both the genomic oligonucleotide usage (Pride et al. 2003) and the AAC of the proteome are known to display phylogenetic inertia (Bohlin et al. 2013), contributing to the observed variability between organisms.
 For instance, it is known that Bacteria can be accurately separated from Archaea based on